COVID-19: What People with Cancer Should Know

 If I have cancer now or had it in the past, should I get a COVID-19 vaccine?

 Yes.
-The Centers for Disease Control and Prevention (CDC) recommends that everyone age 6 months and older stay up to date with COVID-19 vaccination, including all primary series doses and boosters.
-That includes most people with underlying medical conditions, including cancer.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone age 6 months and older stay current with the 2023–2024 updated COVID-19 vaccines to protect against serious illness from COVID-19.
+That includes most people with underlying medical conditions, including cancer, as well as people who have already had COVID-19.

-CDC also recommends that people who received one or more doses of COVID-19 vaccine before or during a stem cell transplant or CAR T-cell therapy be revaccinated with an mRNA vaccine for any dose(s) received before and during treatment.
+CDC recommends people who received one or more doses of COVID-19 vaccine before or during a stem cell transplant or CAR T-cell therapy be revaccinated.
 Revaccination should start at least 3 months after transplant or CAR T-cell therapy.

-Revaccination may also be considered for people who received one or more doses of COVID-19 vaccine while being treated with drugs that destroy B cells, such as rituximab (Rituxan).
+People who received one or more doses of COVID-19 vaccine while being treated with drugs that destroy B cells, such as rituximab (Rituxan), may also want to be revaccinated.
 Revaccination should start about 6 months after completing B cell-depleting therapy.

 If I'm at high risk for severe COVID-19, what are other ways that I can protect myself?